Sneha22SP/Azure_Capstone/README.md

  ### :dizzy: SCREENSHOTS AND RUN WIDGETS

-The below screenshot describes the status of the AutoML, still its configuring the best model for the dataset used above.
+1] The below screenshot describes the status of the AutoML, still its configuring the best model for the dataset used above.

 ![](screenshots/automl1.png)

-On 58th run of the AutoML its predicted that VotingEnsemble is the best performing model among the other algorithms.
+2] On 58th run of the AutoML its predicted that VotingEnsemble is the best performing model among the other algorithms.

 ![](screenshots/automl2.png)

-The below widget shows the AUC_weighted matrix visualization for the dataset.
+3] The below widget shows the AUC_weighted matrix visualization for the dataset.

 ![](screenshots/automl3.png)

-Below two screenshots describe the various algorithms performed by AutoML .
+4] Below two screenshots describe the various algorithms performed by AutoML .

 ![](screenshots/automl4.png)

 ![](screenshots/automl5.png)

+5] Below picture shows the best model with RunID and the score of AUC_Weighted

 ![](screenshots/automl6.png)